terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 - For TENANT clusters:
     - Analytics nodes cannot be defined due to resource limitations and cost management considerations.
     - The instance size of the electable nodes must be either M0, M2 or M5, which are the free tier or low-cost tier MongoDB Atlas clusters.

-## Authors

-Module is maintained by the MongoDB API Experience Integrations team.

 ## License